accenturedanialmirza/Azure_AI_Translator_Test/README.md

             *   `column`: The name of the column in the DataFrame that contains the text comments to be translated.
         *   **Functionality**:
             *   **Mini-Batch Processing**: Explicitly slices the LazyFrame into mini-batches.
 This strategy prevents API throttling and manages memory by processing data in manageable chunks.
-            *   **Conditional Translation**: Intelligently filters out rows that do not require translation (e.g., comments already detected as English if the target language is English, or comments marked as unverified).
+            *   **Conditional Translation**: Intelligently filters out rows that do not require translation (e.g., comments already detected as English if the target language is English, or comments whose language is 'unknown').
             *   **Intermediate Storage**: Saves each processed mini-batch as a temporary Parquet file in the `./data/temp/` directory.
-This acts as a checkpointing mechanism, allowing the process to resume or recover from interruptions without re-processing already completed batches.
+This acts as a checkpointing mechanism, leveraging [`check_batch_size.py`](check_batch_size.py) to allow the process to resume or recover from interruptions without re-processing already completed batches, and to ensure temporary files are consistent with the current batch size.
             *   **Final Concatenation**: After all batches are processed, it concatenates all intermediate Parquet files into a single, final Polars DataFrame, which is then returned.

 ### [`detect_language.py`](detect_language.py)